List of Transformers film series cast and characters: Robert Epps

 Robert Epps (portrayed by Tyrese Gibson in the films, voiced by Avery Kidd Waddell in the Revenge of the Fallen video game) is a United States Air Force Combat Controller Technical sergeant and a friend of Lennox.
 In the third film, he has retired from the Air Force but still works closely with the Autobots.

 Cade Yeager

 Cade Yeager (portrayed by Mark Wahlberg) is a single father and an inventor who builds robots for money for his daughter, Tessa, to keep her safe after he made a promise to his wife before she died.
-He first appeared in Transformers: Age of Extinction, where Cade found a rusty truck which is revealed to be none other than Optimus Prime, who had been hiding.
+He first appeared in Transformers: Age of Extinction as the main human protagonist, where Cade found a rusty truck which is revealed to be none other than Optimus Prime, who had been hiding.

-Cade returns in Transformers: The Last Knight, where Edmund revealed that Cade is "the last Knight" when the Talisman chooses him.
+Cade returns in Transformers: The Last Knight as the main human protagonist, where Edmund revealed that Cade is "the last Knight" when the Talisman chooses him.

 Viviane Wembly

 Viviane Wembly (portrayed by Laura Haddock as an adult, Minti Gorne as a young girl) is a professor of English literature at the University of Oxford and the last descendant of Merlin.
 She is kidnapped by Hot Rod until she meets Sir Edmund, Cade, Bee, and Cogman.
 She learns that her father had first met Hot Rod with a book of Merlin and the Staff.
 She is the one who claims the Staff of Merlin, and saves Earth and Cybertron from colliding with each other.